department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/numbers.md

 We use certain symbols in content throughout VA.
 Well-known signs and symbols can be easier to scan.

 ### Dollar sign
-- In general, use the dollar sign instead of spelling out dollars.
+In general, use the dollar sign instead of spelling out dollars.
 Like this: We’ll pay the tuition and mandatory fees up to $27,120.05 for this academic year (August 1, 2023, to July 31, 2024).

-- Add "$" to table cells so it reads the number off as dollars and cents and not a standard decimal.
+Add "$" to table cells so screenreaders read the number as dollars and cents and not as a standard decimal.

 ### Degree symbol
+When pairing with a specific number, use the degree symbol.
-- Like this: The temperature was 5°C
+Like this: The temperature was 10°C

 ### Percent sign
-- Use numerals and % symbol, with no space between the number and %.
+Use numerals and % symbol, with no space between the number and %.
 This style follows the practice for scientific and technical writing, and differs from 18F.

 <div class="do-dont">